marcosdg/NeuralNet/README.md

 NeuralNet
 =========

-Neural Network implemented in Java using "Backpropagation with momentum" as learning algorithm.
+Neural Network implemented in Java using "Backpropagation with momentum" as learning algorithm, together with cross-validation.